kavia-common/Java-21-Petclinic-43664/README.md

 Requirements:
 - Java 21 (ensure JAVA_HOME points to a Java 21 installation or that `java -version` reports 21)
-- The Maven Wrapper is included; you do not need Maven installed globally.
+- Use the Maven Wrapper; you do NOT need Maven installed globally.

 Build (recommended):
 - Unix/macOS: